apache/pulsar/site2/docs/client-libraries-java.md

 > Note:
 >
-> Batch receive policy can limit the number and bytes of messages in a single batch, and can specify a timeout for waiting for enough messages.
+> Batch receive policy limits the number and bytes of messages in a single batch.
+You can specify a timeout to wait for enough messages.
 >
-> The batch receive will be completed as long as any one of the conditions (has enough number of messages, bytes of messages, wait timeout) is met.
+> The batch receive is completed if any of the following condition is met: enough number of messages, bytes of messages, wait timeout.
 >
 > ```java
 > Consumer consumer = client.newConsumer()